KF Tirana: Tirana B

-Klubi i Futbollit Tirana B is an Albanian football club based in Tiranë.
+Klubi i Futbollit Tirana B is an Albanian football club based in Tirana.
 It was founded in 1932, but was dissolved before it was refounded again on 22 January 2013.

 Tirana U-21

-KF Tirana U-21 is an Albanian football club based in Tiranë.
+KF Tirana U-21 is an Albanian football club based in Tirana.
 It was founded in 2019.

 Reserves and academy

 The KF Tirana Reserves and Academy (Klubi i Futbollit Tirana Rezervat dhe Akademia) are the reserve team of KF Tirana, They play in the North section of the Albanian U-19 Superliga and Albanian U-17 Superliga.

 Honours

 Tirana are the most successful and decorated club in Albania, having won 26 league titles, a national record.
 The club's first trophy was also the first Albanian National Championship, held in 1930, which was also the first official football competition in the country.
 The club also holds the record for the most Albanian Cups (16) and Albanian Supercups (12).
 The club's most recent trophy was the 2022 Albanian Supercup won on 7 December 2022.